Can You Stomach This?

 The pancreas is a gland organ that is part of the digestive system.
 It produces enzymes and hormones to help to break down food.
 It is an endocrine system, which is a collection of glands that produce hormones; the pancreas is part of this system because it releases juices directly into the bloodstream and into the ducts.

-- Pancreatic cancer is rare with fewer than 200,000 case in the U.S. yearly.
+- Pancreatic cancer is rare with fewer than 200,000 cases in the U.S. yearly.

 - This cancer is usually detected late, spreads rapidly and has a poor prognosis.